spacelift-io/user-documentation/docs/concepts/resources.md

 ## Account-level resources

-{% hint style="warning" %}
+!!! warning
     Account-level resource view is still a work in progress, so some of the UX may change frequently.
-{% endhint %}

 A view similar to stack-level resources is available for the entire account, too.
 For this presentation we will use a very _symmetrical_ account - our automated testing instance repeatedly creating and updating the same types of resources in different ways to quickly detect potential regressions: